 Change the 3rd paragraph as follows

 In a PBSS, DMS is a service that may be provided by any STA to other STAs associated in the same PBSS that support DMS, where the STA transmits group addressed MSDUs as individually addressed A-MSDUs.
-If the PCP of the PBSS has the PCP forwarding field within the PCP’s DMG Capabilities element set to 0, a non-PCP STA in the PBSS cannot employ the PCP to forward frames using DMS to another STA in the PBSS.
+If the PCP of the PBSS has the PCP Forwarding field within the PCP’s DMG Capabilities element set to 0, a non-PCP STA in the PBSS shall not use the PCP as a DMS provider in the PBSS.